Oounce/classical-quantum-mnist/README.md

 ## Models architecture and description

-- **Classical classifier [PyTorch]**
+- <span style="font-size:1.25em;">**Classical classifier [PyTorch]**</span>

 For the classic solution, fully connected linear neural networks were used.
-The architecture of the classifier consists of one hidden layers of 128 neurons, which is 9610 trainable parameters.
+The architecture of the classifier consists of one hidden layers of 128 neurons, which is 9610 trainable parameters. \
 Other parameters: number of epochs – 6, loss function - Cross-Entropy loss, activation function – ReLu, optimizer – Adam, learning rate – 0.0001

 <p align="center"><img src="for_readme/cl_class_arc.png" height="200" align="center"></p>
+&nbsp;

-- Classical reconstruction [PyTorch]
+- <span style="font-size:1.25em;">**Classical reconstruction [PyTorch]**</span>

-The architecture consists of four hidden layers (1000, 2000, 4000 and 2000 neurons, that is, 20,122,024 trainable parameters).
+The architecture consists of four hidden layers (1000, 2000, 4000 and 2000 neurons, that is, 20,122,024 trainable parameters). \
 Other parameters: number of epochs – 6, loss function - MSE, activation function – ReLu, optimizer – Adam, learning rate – 0.0001

 <p align="center"><img src="for_readme/cl_rec_arc.png" height="300" align="center"></p>
+&nbsp;

-- Quantum classifier [PennyLane]
+- <span style="font-size:1.25em;">**Quantum classifier [PennyLane]**</span>

 To develop the quantum algorithm for classifying “single-pixel images” using quantum neural networks the variational quantum circuit was created.
 The circuit consists of 6 qubits (log<sub>2</sub>64), where “single-pixel image” can be encoded using amplitude embedding, 6 strongly entangled layers (consisting of Rot(angle_1, angle_2, angle_3) and CNOT gates) with different trainable parameters (108 angles of qubits rotations) and one measurement of the Pauli-Z observable of first qubit.
 This circuit is a binary classifier that determines the probability of our data to belong to one of the classes or to all others (it solves a binary problem, where 1 means belonging to this class, -1 to some of the others).
-Thus, for classification into 10 classes, we need 10 binary classifiers, each has its own set of parameters and trains independently of the others (in total 1090 trainable parameters, (108 angles + 1 bias) x 10).
+Thus, for classification into 10 classes, we need 10 binary classifiers, each has its own set of parameters and trains independently of the others (in total 1090 trainable parameters, (108 angles + 1 bias) x 10). \
 Other parameters: number of epochs – 3, loss function – Margin loss, margin = 0.15, optimizer – Adam, learning rate – 0.01

 <p align="center"><img src="for_readme/q_class_arc.PNG" width="300" align="center"></p>
+&nbsp;

-- Quantum reconstruction [PennyLane]
+- <span style="font-size:1.25em;">**Quantum reconstruction [PennyLane]**</span>

 Because of the long traing on the quantum simulator we decide to use a little part of the MNIST dataset (640 images of zeros and 640 of ones).
 For the task of quantum image reconstruction, it was developed the architecture of a variational quantum circuit consisting of 10 qubits, 6 of which were initialized in a state defined as AmplitudeEmbedding(measurements) and the others in zero state.
-After 30 real amplitude layers (consisting only of Ry(angle) and CNOT gates) the state of the system was measured (which is the 1024 numbers - pixels of the image), in total it used 300 trainable parameters.
+After 30 real amplitude layers (consisting only of Ry(angle) and CNOT gates) the state of the system was measured (which is the 1024 numbers - pixels of the image), in total it used 300 trainable parameters. \
 Other parameters: number of epochs – 10, loss function – CosineSimilarity, optimizer – Adam, learning rate – 0.5

 <p align="center"><img src="for_readme/q_rec_arc.PNG" width="300" align="center"></p>
+&nbsp;

 ## Research results